 If you need chafe protection quickly, use duct tape (a lot) to secure several layers of heavy canvas to the lines.
 It isn't pretty, but works surprisingly well.

-Super system for chafe: use neoprene garden hose at all potential cahfe points.
+Super system to prevent chafe at docks: use neoprene garden hose at all potential chafe points.
 Drill holes and use cord to secure it to the line.